emb-riscv/specs-markdown/interrupt-controller.md

 Only hart 0 is required to implement a HIC; additional interrupt controllers in all other harts are optional and implementation specific.

 > <sup>Hard real-time devices may dedicate separate harts to process fast interrupts.
-At the limit, it is possible to wire all interrupts to all harts, and decide in software which interrupts are processed by each hart.</sup>
+  It is possible to wire all interrupts to all harts, and decide in software which interrupts are processed by each hart.</sup>

 ## Features

 The HIC supports the following features:

-- HIC interrupts can be enabled and disabled by writing to their corresponding `set.enabled` or `clear.enabled` bit fields, using a write-1-to-enable and write-1-to-clear policy.
+- HIC interrupts can be enabled and disabled by writing to their corresponding `status.enabled` or `status.clearenabled` bit fields, using a write-1-to-enable and write-1-to-clear policy.

   When an interrupt is disabled, interrupt assertion causes the interrupt to become pending, but the interrupt cannot become active.
 If an interrupt is active when it is disabled, it remains in the active state until